Course Outline

 Requirements

-• Completion of PostgreSQL Server Administration or equivalent knowledge for government database management.
+• Completion of PostgreSQL Server Administration or equivalent expertise

 Audience

-Database Administrators, DevOps Engineers, and Developers responsible for tuning and maintaining PostgreSQL in production environments for government agencies.
+This course is designed for Database Administrators, DevOps Engineers, and Developers who are responsible for optimizing and maintaining PostgreSQL in production environments for government and other public sector organizations.

 14 Hours